Monday, October 13, 2025

 Common pitfalls and best practices

-• Be mindful of the logical order of conditions in nested IF-THEN statements to ensure the correct execution flow.
+• Be mindful of the logical order of conditions in nested statements.

-• Use proper indentation, formatting, and comments to enhance code readability.
+• Use consistent indentation, formatting, and comments for clarity.

-• Always consider error handling and transaction management when using IF-THEN statements in data modification operations.
+• Incorporate error handling and transaction management when modifying data.

-• Regularly review and refactor your code to eliminate unnecessary IF-THEN statements and optimize performance.
+• Regularly refactor code to simplify complex logic and improve performance.

 Conclusion